Ruddickmg/vault-kms-provider/README.md

 ### Integration
 Integration tests will be located in the `tests` directory at the root of the project, they require some set up locally.

-First you will need to run the vault service and the vault-kms-provider using docker compose by running the following command in the root directory:
+First you will need to run the vault service using docker compose by running the following command in the root directory:
 ```shell
 docker compose up
 ```